Ohio Hall of Fame

 Legendary trainer of trotters, the Toledo native has campaigned such standouts as Mack Lobell, Diamond Exchange, Pine Chip, Running Sea and Muscles Yankee.
 Sylvester won three Hambletonians (Mack Lobell, Park Avenue Joe, Muscles Yankee) and is the winningest trainer in Breeders Crown history, with 12 championships. – Inducted into national Hall of Fame in 1997.

-Cleveland native owns Northfield Park, which he has led to a position of national prominence.
-Honored by ohio chapter of harness writerws with achievement and meritorious awards.
-Businessman involved in many endeavors including property development, apartment buildings and poultry.
-Credited with assisting resurgence of downtown Cleveland by developing care centers, nursing homes and housing for the elderly and handicapped.
+Cleveland native Carl Milstein owns Northfield Park, which he has led to a position of national prominence.
+Honored by the Ohio Chapter of Harness Writers with achievement and meritorious awards, he is also a businessman involved in many endeavors including property development, apartment buildings and poultry.
+Milstein is credited with assisting in the resurgence of downtown Cleveland through the development of care centers, nursing homes and housing for the elderly and handicapped.

 Lebanon, Ohio native who made his mark as a top farm manager.
 Started in the industry at age 12, and was assistant trainer for legendary horseman Frank Ervin before going on to manage Castleton Farm.
 In the 1970’s, moved to Blue Chip Farms in Walkill, NY, and molded that operation into top breeding facility. – Inducted into national Hall of Fame in 1997.

 Only General Manager the first four decades of Scioto Downs’ history.
 Columbus native has also served as executive and judge at top tracks like Delaware County Fair, Red Mile and Brandywine.
 WWII veteran, member State Fair Hall of Fame, executive committee of Harness Tracks of America.
 Active in community affairs, including Franklin County Sheriffs and County Board of Health.